Current Research Projects

 Study title: Understanding the Impact of Maternal Childhood Experiences on Perinatal Biopsychosocial Risk and Resilience.

 Description: Early childhood experiences, including childhood adversity, can have lifelong implications on physical and mental health.
 The present study aims to understand how a parent’s experiences of childhood adversity impact their health during pregnancy and their infant’s early development.
-This longitudinal study includes assessments during the third trimester of pregnancy, shortly after birth, and at 6-months postpartum.
+This longitudinal study includes assessments during the third trimester of pregnancy, shortly after birth, 6-months postpartum, and 15 months postpartum.
 Assessments include interviews, questionnaires, parent-child behavioural observation, and collection of biological markers of stress.
 The findings of this study will help to understand the intergenerational biopsychosocial effects of early adversity on perinatal health and development.

 Funding source: